jupyterlab/jupyterlab/packages/services/README.md

 longer is connected to that session's kernel, and disposal will not cause the session model to be deleted.

+#### Session manager

+A _session manager_ is an object that maintains a list of session models by regular polling.
+The session manager can instantiate a session connection and will manage its lifecycle (e.g., when the session is shut down, the connections will be disposed).
+The manager provides some minimal bookkeepping around sessions and their connections.
+Generally, it is easiest to interact with sessions on a server through a manager.

 ### Session Context

 A _session context_ is an object which has the same lifecycle as the client.
 The session context owns a session connection (which may be null if the client is not currently associated with a session).
 The session context proxies the current session connection's signals for convenience.
-The session context primarily serves as a stable object for a client to keep track of the current session connection.
+The session context primarily serves as a stable object for a client to keep track of the ckurrent session connection.
+The session context also contains some convenience functionality, such as preferences for whether a kernel should be started and a user-friendly kernel name and status.